 Polishing is usually the first option because it:

-Long-term care plays a big role in how composite bonding looks and lasts.
+Long-term care plays a big role in how even the best composite bonding looks and lasts.

 📅 Book your free consultation or explore our composite bonding cost guide.